HighGrain · Thinking

 Business Factors and Business Visions

-The connection to the Investment Forum: When a new initiative proposal arrives for funding consideration, the first questions should be: where does it appear in the Roadmap, and which Business Capability does it strengthen?
-If it does not appear in the Roadmap and does not clearly strengthen a priority capability, it needs explicit justification for why it should displace something that does.
-Business Factors and Business Visions are the shared context that makes this comparison possible.
+The mechanism that matters: When a new initiative proposal arrives at the Investment Forum, the first question should be: where does it appear in the Roadmap, and which Business Capability does it strengthen?
+If it doesn’t appear in the Roadmap and doesn’t clearly strengthen a priority capability, it needs an explicit justification for why it should displace something that does.
+Business Factors and Business Visions are what make that question answerable.

 References